"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators: Background and Related Work

-\textbf{\revisiontwo{Regulating AIG-SC and AIG-NCC.}} The U.S. TAKE IT DOWN Act~\cite{ted_cruz_s146_2025} distinguishes AIG-SC from AIG-NCC using an identifiability standard: AIG-NCC depicts a recognizable real individual without that individual's consent (anyone under 18 cannot give consent).
+\header{Regulating AIG-SC and AIG-NCC} \facct{While the technology that enables AIG-NCC is becoming more accessible, global laws to criminalize its creation are still emerging~\cite{michelledonelanOnlineSafetyAct2023, tedcruzS146TAKEIT2025} and vary in approach: the European Union is considering banning the marketing of AIG-NCC-enabled technology~\cite{pieterhaeckEUSetBan2026}, Denmark has begun allowing their citizens to hold copyright over their own likeness~\cite{Guardian_Denmark_Deepfakes_2025}, and South Korea has criminalized both the possession and viewing of AIG-NCC~\cite{Reuters_SouthKorea_Deepfakes_2024}.} The U.S. TAKE IT DOWN Act~\cite{tedcruzS146TAKEIT2025} distinguishes AIG-SC from AIG-NCC using an identifiability standard: AIG-NCC depicts a recognizable real individual without that individual's consent (anyone under 18 cannot give consent).
 Yet, no technical specifications exist that operationally define this standard for a given piece of content depicting an AI-generated ``person.''
-Even once AIG-SC has been separated from AIG-NCC, some AIG-SC content may be deemed obscene and thus illegal, but the remaining AIG-SC is protected as free speech in the U.S. The U.S. definition of obscenity is notoriously vague~\cite{karniel_pornography_2004}, long history of overbroad definitions~\cite{fuller_porn_2019} being abused for other purposes like criminalizing the distribution of lawful abortion-inducing medication~\cite{beck_anti-abortion_2024}.
-Even the legality of fictional explicit representations of minors such as drawings and cartoons that are not identifiable as a real child~\cite{noauthor_18_2003,internet_watch_foundation_how_2023} is hotly debated~\cite{cretu_evaluating_2025,abuse_state_2025,kokolaki_unveiling_2025} and human raters exhibit significant disagreements in identifying children in AI-generated images~\cite{cretu_evaluating_2025,kireev_manually_2025}.
-Given these challenges, regulators and technical standards bodies offer few concrete recommendations for operationally defining a piece of content as protected vs. unprotected speech or preventing AI systems from generating AIG-NCC or obscene AIG-SC~\cite{chandra_reducing_2024}.
-In this gray zone, unregulated third-party and open-sourced AIG-SC platforms have proliferated, with an increasing reliance on inconsistent and ever-changing industry-based governance~\cite{milmo_openai_2024}.
+Even if separated from AIG-NCC, some AIG-SC content may be deemed obscene and thus illegal, but the remaining AIG-SC \facct{is protected in jurisdictions where viewing and distributing sexual content are legal.} \facct{Definitions for obscenity are also contentious.
+For example,} the U.S. definition of obscenity is notoriously vague~\cite{karnielPornographyCommunityInternetFreedom2004}, with a long history of overbroad definitions~\cite{fullerPornWarsSerious2019} being abused for other purposes like criminalizing the distribution of lawful abortion-inducing medication~\cite{beckAntiAbortionExtremistsWant2024}.
+Even the legality of fictional explicit representations of minors such as drawings and cartoons that are not identifiable as a real child~\cite{18USC1466A2003,internetwatchfoundationHowAIBeing2023} is hotly debated~\cite{cretu2025evaluating, abuseStateLawsCriminalizing2025,kokolaki2025unveiling} and human raters exhibit significant disagreements in identifying children in AI-generated images~\cite{cretu2025evaluating, kireev2025manually}. \facct{Similarly, outside of the U.S., imagery including clothed individuals holding hands could be considered intimate and violating if non-consensual~\cite{batoolExpandingConceptsNonConsensual2024}.} Given these challenges, regulators and technical standards bodies offer few concrete recommendations for operationally defining a piece of content as protected vs. unprotected speech or for preventing AI systems from generating AIG-NCC or obscene AIG-SC~\cite{chandraReducingRisksPosed2024}.
+In this gray zone, unregulated third-party and open-source AIG-SC platforms have proliferated, with an increasing reliance on inconsistent and ever-changing industry-based governance~\cite{milmoOpenAIConsidersAllowing2024}.